IBISWorld talks clothing exports amid COVID-19.

 The drop in China’s output was only temporary, but it has expanded export opportunities for Australia’s clothing manufacturers, especially with recent tariff reductions on apparel exports to New Zealand.

-‘While domestic demand is projected to continue declining, exports of knitted garments are forecast to grow by an annualised 1.8% over the five years through 2025-26,’ said Mr Dean.
+"While domestic demand is projected to continue declining, exports of knitted garments are forecast to grow by an annualised 1.8% over the five years through 2025-26," Dean added.

-‘Australian clothing manufacturers will likely place greater focus on the New Zealand market in the future.
-However, the rapid pace of export growth seen in 2020 will not likely be sustainable,’ stated Mr Dean.
+"Australian clothing manufacturers will likely place greater focus on the New Zealand market in the future.
+However, the rapid pace of export growth seen in 2020 will not likely be sustainable," Dean said.

 Appreciating dollar looms